ye-yu/Jigsaw/Jigsaw.md

 # Writing Tutorial

 I choose the Malay language because the language is almost mono-syllabic.
 Let's write the sentence "Mari belajar." meaning "Let's learn."

-*bad handwriting ahead; will replace with digital copy later

 1. Identify the words.
 For "Mari belajar", there are two words.
 Therefore, there is going to be two column for this sentence.